-The indenture pursuant to which our senior unsecured notes have been issued includes various covenants, including covenants that restrict (subject to certain exceptions) Synchrony's ability to dispose of, or incur liens on, any of the voting stock of the Bank or otherwise permit the Bank to be merged, consolidated, leased or sold in a manner that results in the Bank being less than 80% controlled by us.
-If we do not satisfy any of these covenants discussed above, the maturity of amounts outstanding thereunder may be accelerated and become payable.
-We were in compliance with all of these covenants at June 30, 2016.
+The indenture pursuant to which our senior unsecured notes have been issued includes various covenants.
+If we do not satisfy any of these covenants, the maturity of amounts outstanding thereunder may be accelerated and become payable.
+We were in compliance with all of these covenants at March 31, 2017.